eurostat/eubd2025_docs/CF.md

 ### RDP

 The service is available in standard RDP clients at the `<external/public IP>:3389` retrieved under step 5 above.
-In case the participant is behind proxy the connection can be tunneled from the `<internal IP:3389>` through SSH to the `<localhost>:xxxx` and connect to the localhost port with the RDP client.
+In case the participant is behind a proxy, the connection can be tunneled from the `<internal IP:3389>` through SSH to the `<localhost>:xxxx` and connect to the localhost port with the RDP client.

 ### Shiny